hassan-a02/Image-Captioner/README.md

 # Image Captioner (Flickr8k)

 This university project implements an image captioning system using deep learning (PyTorch) on the [Flickr8k dataset](https://forms.illinois.edu/sec/1713398).
 The model generates captions for images by combining a pretrained ResNet-50 encoder and an LSTM decoder.
-The captions the model generates are quite poor, however it produces somewhat accurate captions despite limited training, data and computational resources.
+The captions the model generates are somewhat accurate despite limited training, data and computational resources.

 ## Dependencies for Server